tinhonline262/HQ-Discord/README.md

 Just scrapes the HQ api and prints the question/puzzle data out to a discord channel

 This is still a work in progress.
-Code style is kinda awful, this is mostly an exercise in teaching myself about interacting with http clients and websockets, with a little React thrown in for good measure.
+Code style is kinda awful, this is mostly an exercise in teaching myself about interacting with http clients and websockets, with a little reactive programming thrown in for good measure.

 HOW TO IMPLEMENT